-3. Reveal how one changes by dying to sin, burial in baptism, and rising to new life.
+3. Reveal how the gospel changes one’s life by dying to sin, burial in baptism, and rising to new life.

 On Pentecost, Peter commanded repentance and baptism for those who believed to receive the forgiveness of sins and the gift of the Holy Spirit (Act 2:38).
-Other passages agree.
+Other scriptures attest to the same.
 Forgiveness is in Jesus’s name and baptism is in Jesus’s name (Acts 10:43, 47–48).
-Furthermore, Peter taught that baptism now saves through the resurrection of Jesus Christ (1 Pet 3:21; cf. 1:3).
+Furthermore, Peter taught that baptism now saves through the resurrection of Jesus Christ for which each believer is born again (1 Pet 3:21; cf. 1:3).

 4. Look at how the gospel started the church of Christ.

-Some people start preaching other things other than the gospel at first including the nature of Christ’s church.
-However, Jesus commanded His disciples to make disciples by baptizing them and then to teach them to observe all things that Jesus’s commanded after they were baptized (Matt 28:19–20).
+Some people try to start evangelism by teaching things other than the gospel including the nature of Christ’s church.
+However, Jesus commanded His disciples to make disciples by going, baptizing them, and then teaching them to observe all things that Jesus commanded (Matt 28:19–20).